 MSW and H/MSW/MEd FAQs

 The regular admission online MSW program consists of 57 credit hours.
-Part-time students pursuing their MSW while continuing with their careers may complete the program in just over three years if taking courses during the fall, spring, and summer semesters.
-Those who hold an undergraduate degree in social work may qualify to complete the program in just two years through the 36-credit hour Advanced Standing Program.
+Students pursuing their MSW while continuing with their careers may complete the program in just over three years if taking courses part-time during the fall, spring, and summer semesters.
+Those who hold an undergraduate degree in social work may qualify to complete the program in just two years (part-time) through the 36-credit hour Advanced Standing Program.

 Yes.
 Students who earned an undergraduate degree in social work within the last six years may qualify for the 36-credit hour Advanced Standing admission option and can complete the online MSW program in just two years.